Mexican Congress passes radical shake-up of oil industry

 "All that will determine the scope of potential investment," he added.
 "But given Mexico's market has been mostly closed to investment for so long, this is really a transformative change.
 The lion's share of the excitement is on the upstream side."

-(Additional reporting by Gabriel Stargardter, Miguel Gutierrez, Ana Isabel Martinez, Tomas Sarmiento, Lizbeth Diaz, David Alire Garcia and Michael O'Boyle in Mexico City and Terry Wade, Anna Driver and Kristen Hays in Houston; Editing by Simon Gardner, Alden Bentley, Andrew Hay and David Gregorio)
+(Additional reporting by Gabriel Stargardter, Miguel Gutierrez, Ana Isabel Martinez, Tomas Sarmiento, Lizbeth Diaz, David Alire Garcia and Michael O'Boyle; Editing by Simon Gardner, Alden Bentley and Andrew Hay)